frizinak/photos/README.md

 ## Dependencies

-- imagemagick         (`-action previews` if rawtherapee not in PATH)
 - libgphoto2          (`-action import`) if not compiled with `-tags gphoto2cli` (preferred)
 - gphoto2             (`-action import`) if compiled with `-tags gphoto2cli`
-- ffmpeg for .MOVs    (`-action import`, currently only uses ffprobe for metadata)
+- ffmpeg for videos   (`-action import`, currently only uses ffprobe for metadata)
 - rawtherapee         (`-action convert` optional, if you dont use the [phodo](https://github.com/frizinak/phodo) edit workflow)

 ## What it does